UoA-eResearch/On-Prem-SRE-UserGuide/docs/Data_Storage.md

 (ii) Personal: Each project team member has a personal folder in the SRE project where they have read-write privileges.
 Under personal folder there are two folders - Ingress and Egress.
 The data custodians access these folders to move in the requested files as part of data ingress or egress process.

 Please note that the data custodians have read-write access to the Researcher's personal folder in SRE.

+### Storage structure for researcher

+Each researcher has access to three folders- one personal folder (with read-write access) and two shared project folders (with read-only and read-write access respectively).

+Click on the folder which have the data you need to work with.

+For data custodian’s folder structure, go to section ()